 Greene denied NOTUS’ reporting, calling it “baseless gossip” and has shut down any questions about her intentions to run for president.

-“Even through this, I still support the Trump administration and want to see it succeed for the American people,” Greene said on Sunday.
+“Even through this, I still support the Trump administration and want to see it succeed for the American people,” Greene said Sunday.
 “That’s why I’ve pushed to release the Epstein files.
 Survivors deserve the truth, and I won’t apologize for standing with them.”

 Sign in